candlepin/candlepin.github.io/README.md

   `podman push --creds your:creds --format=docker docker.io/candlepin/website-ruby-27:latest`

 Openshift should be configured to watch that image repository and rebuild everything when it detects a change to the image.
+If it does not, you can run `oc tag docker.io/candlepin/website-ruby-27:latest website-ruby-27:latest --scheduled=true`

 If you are starting with a brand new project or a brand new container tag, you'll need to import the image initially using `oc import-image